Jeunese/jeunese.github.io/docs/technical-writing.md

     - How and where to get the product.
     - How to configure the product.

+Product documentation should help the reader get set up as quickly and smoothly as possible.
 Be careful not to repeat Marketing or Sales content.
 The focus should be on the product's capabilities, user need, and use cases.

 For more information on what to include in product documentation, see [Scoping and planning](/get-started?id=scoping-and-planning) in the **Get Started with Product Documentation** article.